Government failure and unintended consequences

 - The increased excise on tobacco and the effects on black market activity

 - The effect of indirect taxes and the possibility of resources being allocated to other (more?) harmful goods (e.g. alcopops tax, sugar tax overseas)

 - The National Broadband Network investment and the possible misallocation or resources

-- The negative consequences associated with minimum wages laws and the impact on unemployment.
+- The negative consequences associated with minimum wages laws (which creates a price floor in labour markets) and the impact on unemployment.